spodolak/epicodus-addressBook/README.md

 # _Boilerplate Website_

-#### _This site comes with all basic parts to get you started making a single page website fast. | Jan 24.
+#### _This site comes with the all basic parts to get you started making a single page website fast. | Jan 24.
 2020_

 #### By _**Dusty McCord**_
 [link to demo site](#)

 ## Description

+_This boilerplate site has one index.html file that is already linked to the included bootstrap.css(4.4), styles.css, jQuery.js(3.4.1), and scripts.js._

+There is a pre-built two input form with a submit button.
+There is also a simple jQuery function that will console.log when the submit button is clicked.

-_This boilerplate site has one index.html file that is already linked to the included bootstrap.css, styles.css, jQuery.js, and scripts.js.
-The .gitignore file is a template for mac osx but a link is provided to get a template for any operating system._
+The .gitignore file is a template for mac osx but a link is provided to get a template for any operating system.

 [create a .gitignore template for your os here](https://www.gitignore.io/)